Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders

 The \gls{cnn} prediction performance is also analyzed under \gls{vtm} with the \gls{roc} curves.
 The \gls{roc} curves represent the true positive rate versus the false positive rate.
-These curves select a target split to analyze versus all the other possible splits.
-The split probabilities required to plot these \glspl{roc} are determined by averaging all probabilities which are at the exact spatial position of the split. \Figure{\ref{fig:roc_cnn}} presents the \gls{roc} curves of \gls{qt}, \gls{bt}H and \gls{bt}V splits at different \gls{cu} sizes computed on the \gls{ctc} sequences.
-The \gls{qt} \gls{roc} curves show that the average probability is able to reach 0.8 of true positive for approximately 0.1 of false positive rate, for both $64\times64$ and $32\times32$ \gls{cu} sizes.
-Instead, the \gls{bt} \gls{roc} curves are closer to the random guess curve which is the diagonal one in blue.
+The split probabilities required to plot these \glspl{roc} are determined by averaging all probabilities at the exact spatial position of the split. \Figure{\ref{fig:roc_cnn}} presents the \gls{roc} curves of \gls{qt}, \gls{bt}H and \gls{bt}V splits at different \gls{cu} sizes computed on the \gls{ctc} sequences.
+The \gls{qt} \gls{roc} curves show that the average probability is able to reach 0.8 of true positive for approximately false positive rate of 0.1, for both $64\times64$ and $32\times32$ \gls{cu} sizes.
+Instead, the \gls{bt} \gls{roc} curves are closer to the random guess curve, which is the diagonal one in blue.
 Indeed, the \gls{cnn} pays more attention to those probabilities.
-Moreover, the high \gls{cu} sizes determine more easily the split choice as it concerns more pixels.
-The \gls{roc} area under curve value are given as a single score to compare the results among the graphs.
-As shown by the curves, the \gls{roc} area under curve confirms the results by reaching scores higher than 0.9 for the \gls{qt} and less than 0.7 for the \gls{bt} splits.
+Moreover, the high \gls{cu} sizes more easily determine the split choice as it concerns many pixels.
+The \gls{roc} area under the curve values are given as a single score to compare the results of the graphs.
+As shown by the curves, the \gls{roc} area under the curve confirms the results by reaching scores higher than 0.9 for the \gls{qt} and less than 0.7 for the \gls{bt} splits.